Check out some of the recent news coverage on our studies!

 The Gait and Brain Lab is a research facility at Parkwood Institute, London, Ontario.
 We specialize in ageing-related research, specifically looking at the interaction between one’s mobility and cognition as one ages.
 The Gait and Brain Lab’s mission is to integrate “Mobility and Cognition” as a new line of research to better understand and treat the epidemic of insidious disability in older people.

-Gait and Brain Seminar: Upcoming Presentation!
+Gait and Brain Seminar: Most Recent Presentation

 Congratulations to Dr. Montero-Odasso!